Paul Goldschmidt Preview, Player Props: Cardinals vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.
+- The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves' 3.79 team ERA ranks third among all league pitching staffs.
+- The Braves' 3.84 team ERA ranks fourth across all league pitching staffs.

-- Braves pitchers combine to allow 141 home runs (one per game), the second-fewest in the league.
+- Braves pitchers combine to allow 145 home runs (1.1 per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.